stbrody/mongo/docs/primary_only_service.md

 transition process and delaying it for the entire node.
-This behavior does, however, guarantee that there will never be two Instances of the same PrimaryOnlyService with the same InstanceID running at the same time - you don't have to worry about Instances from a previous term as Primary still being around when a new term as Primary begins.
+This behavior does, however, guarantee that there will never be two Instances of the same PrimaryOnlyService with the same InstanceID running at the same time - you don't have to worry about Instances from a previous term as Primary still being around and running when a new term as Primary begins.

 ### Interrupting Instances at stepDown